-Flatbed Scanner: A flat-surface scanner that allows users to input books and other documents.
+Flatbed Scanner: A flat-surface scanner that allows users to create a digital image of books and other hard copy documents or objects.
+See Scanner.

 Floppy Disc: A thin magnetic film disc housed in a protective sleeve used to copy and transport relatively small amounts of data.